 - Outer Continental Shelf Lands Act

-Ms. Buffa currently serves on the Board of Trustees for the National Parks Conservation Association, a nonpartisan, nonprofit organization, and the nation’s leading voice for America’s national parks.
-Before entering the legal field, Ms. Buffa began her career at the EPA where she spent five years in the agency’s Region IX office conducting enforcement actions against a wide range of noncompliant facilities as a Federal Inspector.
+Before entering the legal field, Ms. Buffa began her career at the EPA, where she spent five years in the agency’s Region IX office conducting enforcement actions against a wide range of noncompliant facilities as a federal inspector.